-The first book left off with Kermit, a YA protagonist who has somehow found themselves trapped inside an actual novel, had learned to harness the power of the Aspect.
-Some of his friends at the magical school for imperial super soldiers also survived, and the narrative of book two sometimes follows Broch, who has gone from privileged playboy to super murder killer, so he has graduated from me renaming him Brock Turner in my head to renaming him Brock Samson.
-The early part of the story is dominated by the handful of survivors fleeing the authorities that seek to destroy them, ruminating over the torture and abuse they faced at the hands of the monks who are silently taking control of the Vin empire, and committing various violent crimes in varying degrees of self defense.
+The first book left off with Kermit, a YA protagonist who has somehow found themselves trapped inside an actual novel, having learned to harness the power of the Aspect.
+Some of his friends at the magical school for imperial super soldiers also survived, and the narrative of book two sometimes follows Broch (who has gone from privileged playboy to super murder killer, so he has graduated from me renaming him Brock Turner in my head to renaming him Brock Samson).
+The early part of the story is dominated by the handful of survivors fleeing the authorities that seek to destroy them, ruminating over the torture and abuse they faced at the hands of the monks who are silently taking control of the Vin empire, and committing sundry violent crimes in varying degrees of self defense.

-Meanwhile, Trixie has settled down with his consolation Jacob, Elena.
+Meanwhile, Trixie has settled down with his consolation Jacob, whose name is Elena.
 They play house, pick out curtains and cacti, and Trixie slowly nurses himself back from a deep funk.
 But I’m getting ahead of myself.
-First, we have to go back in time, because most of Book 2 is a prequel.
-Trixie and Harry aren’t reunited until two thirds of the way through the book, and the rest is Harry waking up in various time periods and experiencing some kind of nebulous character growth, maybe?
+First, we have to go back in time, because most of book two is a prequel.
+Trixie and Harry aren’t reunited until two thirds of the way through the book, and the rest is Harry waking up in various time periods and experiencing some kind of nebulous character growth.
+Maybe.
 I’m not sure what’s happening.
-Dugan has come to the conclusion that the best part of Book 1 was the painfully detailed asides that withhold from the reader any explanation of how they meaningfully fit together.
-If you read Book 1, you will recall the series of chapters in which Harry outsmarts a bird by climbing a flower.
+Dugan has come to the conclusion that the best part of book one was the painfully detailed asides that withhold from the reader any explanation of how they meaningfully fit together.
+If you read book one, you will recall the series of chapters in which Harry outsmarts a bird by climbing a flower.
 I think.
 That memory has gone into the same hole I use to store explanations of fixed rate mortgage law and whatever people are saying on right wing philosophy subreddits.
-Book 2 scratches that itch you didn’t know you had by waking Harry up in cave man times.
+Book two scratches that itch you didn’t know you had by waking Harry up in caveman times.
 We get several chapters about his budding love for the human race in the body of a bigfoot, before waking up again as a spider in medieval times.
-Remember Brother Mark, and that guy with the donkey from Book 1?
+Remember Brother Mark, and that guy with the donkey from book one?
 Well, they’re back, baby!
 Only Brother Mark is psychic, and also cats are psychic.
 Were cats psychic in the first one?
 That feels new.

 Ordinary, unconfident Marion drives a Honda Accord and works at an accounting firm.
 He doesn’t have “enough money to be a snappy dresser,” which is what men say when they can’t pick out a shirt that doesn’t say Dave Mathews on it.
 And he’s our hero.
 There’s a recurring bit where he just doesn’t know basic facts, and it’s never explained.
 He lives in Houston but thinks the Astros are a football team.
 He goes to Cork and thinks the police there work for “Scotland Yard.”
 This book has a higher density of inaccuracies than the pledge of allegiance.
 I don’t know if this is Justin Trublood having as much patience for geography as J. K. Rowling has for looking up Asian names, or if it’s supposed to indicate to the reader what a thick plank of wood our Marion is.
 Either way, he’s every bit the cardboard cutout that his predecessor in Monster Girls Unlocked was.
 This is something romance fiction marketed to women does as well; whichever character you’re supposed to relate to most effortlessly must bring absolutely nothing of value.
 I feel like there’s a lesson in there somewhere about how writers view their audience, but that’s for another day.